OUR STORY:

 Web | www.mnlacrossehof.org

 BIG IMPACT NEWSWe are proud to announce our first $1,000 New Youth Program Builder Grant will be going to a mom,Nikki Bettcher Erickson, in Wilmer who is building a youth program for her 14 yr old son.
 We are partnering with Homegrown Lacrosse, who is providing a Trylax Clinic and guidance with the administrative process.
 This is the first of what we hope will be many new youth new programs we can impact here in Minnesota.
-YOUR GENEROUS DONATIONS MADE THIS HAPPEN!!!!
+YOUR GENEROUS DONATIONS MADE THIS POSSIBLE!!!!

 Testimonial